<<

 4. Only UDP packets can be broadcast or multicast.

 This makes UDP good for applications where timeliness and control is more important than reliability.
-Also, some applications are inherently tolerant of UDP problems: data loss in a streaming video program just means a frame or two is dropped.
+Also, some applications are inherently tolerant of UDP problems.
+You have likely experienced blips, skips and stutters in streaming media programs: these are due to lost, corrupted or duplicated UDP frames.

-Be careful not to let UDP's advantages blind you to its bad points: too many application writers have started with UDP, and then later been forced to add reliability features.
+Be careful not to let UDP’s advantages blind you to its bad points: too many application writers have started with UDP, and then later been forced to add reliability features.
 When considering UDP, ask yourself whether it would be better to use TCP from the start than to try to reinvent it.
-Note that you can't completely reinvent TCP from the Winsock layer.
-There are some features of TCP like path MTU discovery that require low-level access to the OS's networking layers.
+Note that you can’t completely reinvent TCP from the Winsock layer.
+There are some features of TCP like path MTU discovery that require low-level access to the OS’s networking layers.
 Other features of TCP are possible to duplicate over UDP, but difficult to get right.
-Keep in mind, TCP/IP has been around for about a quarter of a century now.
+Keep in mind, TCP/IP was created in 1981, and the particular implementation you are using probably has code in it going back nearly that far.
 A whole lot of effort has gone into tuning this protocol suite for reliability and performance.
+You will be throwing away those decades of experience in trying to reinvent TCP or invent something better.

 If you need a balance between UDP and TCP, you might investigate RTP (RFC 1889) and SCTP (RFC 2960).
 RTP is a higher level prototocol that usually runs over UDP and adds packet sequence numbers, as well as other features.
 SCTP runs directly on top of IP like TCP and UDP; it is a reliable protocol like TCP, but is datagram oriented like UDP.